 Monthly Pension vs. Lump Sum

+Upon retirement, you have choices.
 AT&T employees can elect to receive a monthly payout like a traditional pension.
-Or, both union and management employees can convert all (union) or a portion (management) of their pension into a one-time lump-sum benefit, which can be subsequently rolled over into an Individual Retirement Account (IRA) and then controlled by the retiree.
+Or, they can convert all (both union and management) or a portion (management only) of their pension into a one-time lump-sum benefit, which can be subsequently rolled over into an Individual Retirement Account (IRA) and then controlled by the retiree.
 Interest rates and life expectancy factors are used to calculate the lump-sum amount.